 Women who are not helped by office-based counseling should be referred to counselors or therapists with expertise in sexual problems.
 Women who have lifelong symptoms, or ongoing personal, interpersonal, and sociocultural issues should be promptly referred to an expert in sexual medicine.

-Medications approved for vaginal atrophy can be used to improve painful intercourse-related low sexual desire.
-These medications include localized estrogen therapy and Ospmiphene (a selective estrogen receptor modulator, or SERM).
+Medications approved for vaginal atrophy can be used to improve low sexual desire caused by painful intercourse.
+These medications include localized estrogen therapy and Ospemifene (a selective estrogen receptor modulator, or SERM).

 Although not FDA-approved, testosterone is widely prescribed off-label for postmenopausal women in the United States.
 Substantial evidence suggests that testosterone therapy improves sexual well-being in postmenopausal women with low sexual desire.
 Data on testosterone treatment in premenopausal women are not as strong.
 Testosterone therapy remains controversial and should be taken with caution, but it is a viable option in appropriate candidates.
 The most common formulation is a transdermal gel.